 Chase Freedom Unlimited 1.5% Flat Cash Back

-While it doesn’t have the benefit of rotating rewards categories, Chase Freedom Unlimited makes a potentially even more lucrative proposition: on top of the above tiered bonus categories, you’ll earn a flat 1.5% cash back on every other purchase.
+While it doesn’t have the benefit of rotating rewards categories, the Chase Freedom Unlimited makes a potentially even more lucrative proposition: on top of the above tiered bonus categories, you’ll earn a flat 1.5% cash back on every other purchase.

 Chase Freedom Rewards Example